No. 1 South Carolina tops fifth-ranked UConn 81-77 - WHIZ News

 HARTFORD, Conn.
 (AP) — In a rematch of last season’s national championship game, South Carolina came out on top again over UConn thanks to a strong fourth quarter by Aliyah Boston.

+Geno Auriemma stepping onto the court to spike a water botte, that helped them, too.

-Boston scored 23 of her 26 points in the second half, including 14 in the final period, to help the No. 1 Gamecocks beat the fifth-ranked Huskies 81-77 on Sunday.
+Boston scored 23 of her 26 points in the second half, including 14 in the final period, to help the No. 1 Gamecocks beat the fifth-ranked Huskies 81-77 on Sunday in front of a sellout crowd.

 “Aliyah is just relentless, she plays relentlessly although she had a subpar (first half) as far as statistics, she impacted the game,” South Carolina coach Dawn Staley said.
 “She doesn’t get flustered. she knew she didn’t play up to her standards.
 What does she do?
 Raise her standard.
 Bad first half or not she’s going to continue to play.”